ch3ng666/MinecraftNBTMaterialList/README.md

 # MinecraftNBTMaterialList
-Creates a txt file with all materials from a Minecraft nbt file
+Creates a txt file with all materials from a Minecraft nbt file (Structure)